Vuk751/lsf-custom-blog/README.md

 Features:
+- Hero section with reading time and author name
 - Table Of Contents generated based on H2 tags in post
-- Author Box with author image, name and bio
+- Author Box with author details
 - Call to action defaulting to /contact-us#free-quote
 - UI for selecting heading/hero/button colors, as well as assigning author image/name/bio